SolGarlic/CleanDataW4Project/README.md

 # CleanDataW4Project
 Coursera project

-##This project cleans and tidies the data as described below:
+##This project cleans and tidies the data described in codebook.txt:

 It has 4 files:
 * run_Analysis.R    code for creating the tidydataset.txt
 * README.md         this file that describes the project
 * codebook.txt      original file that described the dataset, updated with this project's changes
 * tidydataset.txt   the dataset created from the original information by the submitted code that performs the operations described below

+##Cleaning and tidying operations performed on the data:

 First it just reads the features and labels.